Last Updated on

-Next up in our look at the best battery weed trimmers is a bare tool from the industry leviathan Makita.
+Next up in our best cordless string reviews is a bare tool from the industry leviathan Makita.

 While this is only an 18-volt strimmer, don’t let that lack of voltage fool you into thinking you’ll be short changed in terms of performance.

 Kicking off with run time, Makita claims you’ll get an hour of trimming on a single charge.
 This is highly dependent upon the type of usage and we would say that a more accurate estimate would be around the 45-minute mark.